skylar-koningin/cider_install_scripts/README.md

 - pacman-based distros (Arch Linux, EndeavourOS, Manjaro, etc)

 # WIP Operating Systems
-- OpenSUSE (it is RPM-based, but it uses zypper, and Cider doesnt explicitly say it works )
+- OpenSUSE (idk how to set it up, so if anyone wants to create one, please submit a pull request)

 # How to install and use
 ## 1. Install Git